np-completed/group_lasso/README.md

 Ideally a main YML file is used and pulled from all existing parent child files.
 This has not happened yet.

+## Parent File Output from Multiple Child Files

+Simple solution is to run `source(foo_bar.R)` from the parent file. this is simple but not flexible.
+Output of tables and plots can be formatted using HTML from the plot figures.
+Variables are callable without too much fuss.

 Compiling repors from R scripts: https://rmarkdown.rstudio.com/articles_report_from_r_script.html